 I joined the BBFC in a tranche of appointments after it did not renew the contracts of its feisty part-time examiners in 1994.
 It needed "new blood" and a new approach and wanted a full-time board.
 In the moral panic

 following the Jamie Bulger case, which was linked erroneously to the "Chucky" film Child's Play 3, there was new legislation, The Amendment to the Video Recordings Act, contained in the Criminal Justice and Public Order Act (1994).
+This

-1995 in the second intake of full-time examiners.
+the second intake of full-time examiners.
 Three years later I resigned.

 We full-timers had been recruited from the same fields as the previous generation - social work, psychology, journalism and education, but there was a crucial difference.
 We were, generally, younger, less established in our